Monday to Friday

-How much does an electric battery cost?
+How much does a battery electric?

 How long does an electric car battery last?